dalke/Cedeless/_posts/2023-12-08-avalanche-numbers.md

 ### #60: José Théodore

-A putative #1 goalie who was fine but not great as the Avs descended into mediocrity in mid-aughts.
+A putative #1 goalie who was fine but not great as the Avs descended into mediocrity in the mid-aughts.

 ### #61: Martin Kaut